VCurry20/pands-project/README.md

 <br/>

 ## Overview
 The purpose of this project is to research Fisher's Iris Dataset and to show how Python can be used to investigate datasets and output the results to graphs.
 I will be using Fisher's Dataset as an example of the functionality of Python and to outline ways in which the analysis carried out on this Dataset is transferable.
+I have included in this Respository the datasets, outputs and also the code used.

 This is a dataset that examines three species of Iris Plant – Iris Setosa, Iris Virginica, and Iris Versicolor.
 It outlines their petal width and length and their sepal width and length.
 There are 50 samples of each of the three species, resulting in a 150 line data set.